- Home »

 PWEA Mission Statement

-Enhance the knowledge and abilities of Pennsylvania's wastewater professionals, promote sound water policies, and promote public awareness of the need to protect water quality.
+Enhance the knowledge and abilities of Pennsylvania's water quality professionals, promote sound sustainable water policies, and promote public awareness of the need to protect water resources.

 Value of Membership

-The PWEA membership is comprised of approximately 2,000 professionals involved with water quality in Pennsylvania.
+The PWEA membership is comprised of over 1,800 professionals involved with water quality in Pennsylvania.
 The PWEA is a Member Association of the Water Environment Federation, which is a not-for-profit association that provides technical education and training for thousands of water quality professionals.
 PWEA and WEF members have proudly protected public health, served their local communities, and supported clean water since 1928.

 Keystone Water Quality Manager